jcalcutt/Lagrange/menu/about.md

 find a happy medium between technical detail and readability - whilst also telling a story of something (hopefully) fairly meaningful.

-I’m currently working as a data engineer - developing solutions to business problems - using a wide range of open (and some closed) source tools.
+I’m a data engineer - developing solutions to business problems - using a wide range of open (and some closed) source tools.
 When I’m not sat behind a computer I can usually be found outside on my